Edit Page

 Before issuing a JWT on invitation activation, the server clears any existing session.
 This prevents a logged-in user from accidentally activating an invitation as a different identity (session fixation variant).

-S256method) is used on every OAuth initiation.
-Thecode_verifieris never sent to the browser — it is server-side only. -
+• PKCE (RFC 7636, S256 method) is used on every OAuth initiation.
+The code_verifier is never sent to the browser — it is server-side only.

 Brute-force protection

-restheart-accounts relies on RESTHeart’s built-in bruteForceAttackGuard (sliding-window rate limiter per IP) for protection against credential stuffing on the login endpoint (/token).
-The auth endpoints (/auth/*) are additionally rate-limited by the same mechanism since they sit behind the same HTTP listener.
+restheart-accounts relies on RESTHeart’s built-in bruteForceAttackGuard (sliding-window rate limiter per IP) for protection against token-guessing and credential stuffing.

 Configure bruteForceAttackGuard in restheart.yml: